-Dr. Janet Helms to receive APA's Gold Medal for Lifetime Achievement in Psychology in the Public Interest Award - 2019
+Dr. Janet Helms receives the American Psychological Foundation's 2019 Gold Medal for Lifetime Achievement in Psychology in the Public Interest

-The Committee on Psychology in the Public Interest Awards, along with the American Psychological Foundation, is pleased to announce Janet Helms, PhD as the recipient of the 2019 Gold Medal for Lifetime Achievement in Psychology in the Public Interest Award.
+The Committee on Psychology in the Public Interest Awards, along with the American Psychological Foundation, has awarded Janet Helms, PhD the 2019 Gold Medal for Lifetime Achievement in Psychology in the Public Interest Award.
 The awards committee considered a whole range of criteria submitted (i.e., the supporting statement, letters of support and curriculum vitae) before voting to distinguish this nominee.
 The APF then approved this decision.
-Dr. Janet Helms will be recognized at the 2019 American Psychological Association conference in Chicago, Illinois.
+Dr. Janet Helms was recognized at the 2019 American Psychological Association conference in Chicago, Illinois.

 Dr. Janet E. Helms Recipient of Two Prestigious 2018 APA Awards